wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image055](./images/media/image055.png)

-3. Verify in the terminal that Liberty has been stopped.
+3. Verify in the terminal that Liberty is stopped.

     ![image056](./images/media/image056.png)